-Students must be accepted into the GIS program and completed the prerequisite prior to registration of this course.
-To receive approval, please email your BCIT Student ID to firstname.lastname@example.org.
+Students must be accepted into the GIS program and completed the prerequisites prior to registration of this course.
+Students need to receive approval to register for this course.
+To receive approval, please email your BCIT Student ID to email@example.com. **IMPORTANT: The final exam must be written at an approved Exam Centre only.
+Details will be emailed to you after registering for the course.
 For more information about online courses at BCIT, please visit: www.bcit.ca/distance/foryou.shtml Students must check your my.bcit.ca e-mail account for start-up instructions sent upon registration of this course.
 To be successful in our online courses, plan to spend 4-6 hours per course each week on your studies, starting Week 1.
 Our courses are highly interactive with participation requirements weekly.
 Most of our online learning courses require a textbook.
 You can search for your course textbook at : www.bcitbookstore.ca/distance/ If no textbook is listed, course material will be provided via e-mail.

 Important course information will be sent to you prior to your course start

 access this information.

 This course offering is in progress and full.
 Please check back next term or subscribe to receive email updates.

 In Progress and Full